Pepe Is Banned From the Apple App Store

 Re: (Score:2)

+You are a sign of racism.
+I have taken your name and used it to post racist comments all over the Internet.
+Please delete your Slashdot account immediately as it is a sign of alt-right hate.

-trolling libtards (Score:2)
+trolling libtards (Score:2, Flamebait)

 Valley Values triggered and out comes the ban hammer...